 A $200.00 non-refundable deposit will hold the puppy of your choice.
 Please click on the email icon to get more information about these pups.

-1 Cream Dapple Female that will look
+1 Cream Dapple Male that will look

-like her Mom - photo on left
+like his Mom - photo on left

-Photos taken on July 26th
+Photos below taken on August 16th

 by Leslie Renaud Kuther